leooamaral/gpu-tracker-operator/README.md

-# GPU Node Operator Helm Charts
+# GPU Tracker Operator Helm Charts

 ## Overview
-- This branch holds GPU Node Operator helm charts used to deploy the operator on K8s.
+- This branch holds GPU Tracker Operator helm charts used to deploy the operator on K8s.
 - The charts are packaged and delivered by GitHub Actions to GitHub Pages.

 ## How to use it